AndrewGuenther/fck-nat/docs/features.md

 }
 ```

-Ensure you are aware of Cloudwatch metrics costs before enabling the Cloudwatch agent.
+Ensure you are aware of Cloudwatch metrics costs before enabling Cloudwatch agent.
 The above configuration would
 cost you about $17/monthly, excluding free tier.

 **IAM requirements**: `ssm:GetParameter` on the SSM Parameter ARN, and `cloudwatch:PutMetricData` on `*`.